Nathy-M/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes into the file and display the content
+writes script that duplicates the last line